remorses/AGENTS.md/dedent.md

   some content
 ```

 IMPORTANT: notice that i have at start and end a new line. this is required when using string-dedent.
+Also notice npm package `string-dedent` instead of `dedent`.

 When creating code snippets alias dedent to variables like html or javascript so that I get syntax highlight in my editor: `const html = dedent`